openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 1. By default, when there is no namedCertificates configuration the behaviour will remain the same.

 #### when custom namedCertificates configured
-1. Device Administrator copies the certificated to MicroShift host,files should be accessible by root only.
+1. Device Administrator copies the certificates to MicroShift host, files should be accessible by root only.
 1. Device Administrator configures additonal CAs in the RHEL Client trust store on the client system.
 1. Device Administrator configures `namedCertificates` in the Microshift configuration yaml file (/etc/microshift/config.yaml).
 1. Device Administrator start/restarts MicroShift